What To Expect During Your Roof Installation

 - Timeframe: 1-7 Days

 - After receiving approval, your roofing contractor can begin work.
 This includes ordering your materials and finalizing planning.
 Depending on the size of your roof, installation can take up to a week.
 Read our guide to roof installation for more on what a roofing project may include.
+The good news?
+You can almost certainly stay in your home while it happens, though be prepared for noise.

 - Timeframe: 1 Day